Indie pop artist, musician Anastasia Ledovskaya at Lake Sevan

-Recording at Lake Sevan wasn’t planned.
-I was in Armenia when I saw this spot that just demanded music.
+The Lake Sevan concert on 20th August brought together everything I love about music making.
+When Chuvakam approached me about this open-air performance in Armenia, the concept felt immediately right.
 The lake stretches beyond what your eyes can take in, surrounded by mountains that make you feel both small and infinite at the same time.

 The wind became part of the performance.
 Instead of fighting it, I learned to work with it – singing during the quiet moments, letting the natural sounds fill the spaces between lyrics.
 The lake taught me about timing in ways no metronome ever could.

-What strikes me watching the footage back is how different my voice sounds.
-More open, less guarded.
-There’s something about performing for water and sky that strips away pretense.
+What strikes me about this concert is how my voice opened up completely.
+More expansive, less contained.
+Performing for water, sky, and people from across the globe strips away pretense.
 You can’t hide behind production or stage lights – just you and the elements.

 Some songs are meant for mountains.